Gargron/fileupload/README.md

 > Remember to register new validator(s) by `$fileuploadInstance->addValidator($validator);`

-If you want you can use the common human readable format for filesizes like '1M', '1G', just pass the String as the first argument.
+If you want you can use the common human readable format for filesizes like '1M', '1G', just pass the string as the first argument.

 ```
 $validator = new FileUpload\Validator\Simple('10M', ['image/png', 'image/jpg']);
 ```

 Here is a listing of the possible values (B => B; KB => K; MB => M; GB => G).
-These values are Binary convention so basing on 1024.
+These values are binary convention so basing on 1024.

 ### FileNameGenerator